All

 The Story Behind Plumas

-Oh boy, I’m getting emotional writing this—re-writing it, I mean.
+Oh boy, I’m going to get emotional writing this.

 Okay, let’s start with the facts: Plumas is a kink club in a small-ish town north of Spain.
 It’s a kink haven, and it’s a queer haven, too.

-In short, it’s the community I wish I’d had access to.
+In short, it’s the community I wish I’d had access to from the start.
 It is, however, inspired by the communities I was and am a part of.

 It’s a place full of kinks and dynamics that have nuances and are carried out following PRICK guidelines.